fedora-riscv/releng/docs/source/sop_adding_new_release_engineer.rst

 IRC
 ---
-We ask that release engineers idle in `#fedora-releng` on Freenode to be available for queries by other infrastructure admins.
-Idling on `#fedora-admin` on Freenode is optional.
+We ask that release engineers idle in `#fedora-releng` on Libera to be available for queries by other infrastructure admins.
+Idling on `#fedora-admin` on Libera is optional.
 It is noisy little bit but people sometimes ask releng stuff.

 New member announcement